What Does Collision Insurance Cover?

 What is Collision Insurance Coverage?

-Collision coverage helps pay for the cost of repairing or replacing your vehicle, This amount is up to its actual cash value if it collides with another vehicle, the ground, an object (such as a guard rail) or any road surface.
+Collision coverage helps pay for the cost of repairing or replacing your vehicle.
+This amount is up to its actual cash value if it collides with another vehicle, the ground, an object (such as a guard rail) or any road surface.
+This coverage from ICBC helps pay for your vehicle repairs, towing, storage, and more, even if you were responsible for the crash.

 Additionally, this coverage extends to vehicle damage caused by an unidentified driver (also known as a "hit and run").